 Most Catholic brides and grooms choose to bring flowers to Our Lady and ask for her intercession through personal prayer.
+This dedication typically takes place right after communion but can also happen right after the vows.
 If you are a couple who has a special devotion to Our Lady or St. Joseph, talk to your priest and consider preparing to consecrate yourselves on your wedding day!
-There is no better time than now to consecrate your marriage to such a great saint as 2021 is the Year of Saint Joseph!

 Flip your hand over and look at your ring finger.
 You will see the three creases where your finger bends.
 When you put the ring on your husband’s hand and he puts it on yours, you are vowing to love him and stay faithful him.
 As you say this part of your vows, you will slowly put the ring on your spouse’s finger, stopping at the 3 creases of the finger in time with the words, “In the name of The Father, and of The Son, and of The Holy Spirit” The priest that married us suggested this at our wedding rehearsal and I could not love it more!

 What wedding ideas and traditions do you plan to use on your at your Catholic wedding mass or on your wedding day?
 Be sure to let me know by commenting below!
 For more resources and support on planning a Catholic wedding mass, visit Spoken Bride for endless ideas and inspiration!